laibrary42121/Adaptive-Beamforming-for-Directional-Signal-Enhancement/README.md

 # Adaptive-Beamforming-for-Directional-Signal-Enhancement
-Developed an adaptive beamforming system using Kalman filter for DOA denoising and MUSIC algorithm for spatial filtering.
-Achieved better SNR and interference suppression than LCMV beamformer in dynamic scenarios with fluctuating source and interference directions.
+This project focuses on the development of an adaptive beamforming algorithm to enhance the reception of desired signals in the presence of directional interference.
+By integrating a Kalman filter-based denoising process, the algorithm refines the real-time estimation of both desired signal direction-of-arrival (DOA) and interference DOA.
+These improved estimates are then fed into a MUSIC-based adaptive beamformer, enabling more accurate spatial filtering and target signal extraction.

+Compared to the conventional linearly constrained minimum variance (LCMV) beamformer, the proposed approach achieves better interference suppression and higher output signal-to-noise ratio (SNR), demonstrating its effectiveness in dynamic environments where source and interference directions may fluctuate over time.